 - You can catch fungus gnats with yellow sticky tapes.

-- Dilute isopropyl alcohol with equal water and apply it to the leaves if any insect eggs are visible.
+- Apply neem oil to the plant if any insect eggs are visible.

 From Editorial Team

 Sometimes, Pilea may face leaf curl due to lack of air circulation.
-Ensure that the soil provides the proper air circulation to its roots.
+Ensure that the soil is airy and fluffy to aerate the roots.

-Also, remember that curled leaves can’t be revived, so pruning them with sterilized equipment will be helpful to save the plant’s energy.
+Also, remember that curled leaves can’t be revived, so pruning them will be helpful to save energy.